katerina-tziala/fullstackopen2019/part5/bloglist/frontend/README.md

 Bloglist Frontend<br/>
 </h1>

-The *BlogList Frontend* is a simple React App, which allows users to save information about interesting blogs they have stumbled across on the internet.
-For each listed blog the app saves the author, the title, the url, and the amount of upvotes from users of the application.
+The *BlogList Frontend* contains the code for the frontend side of the *BlogList App*.

 ## Installation of the App